IntuitDeveloper/DotnetDesktopApp/README.md

 OAuthHangoutSamples
 ===================

-Samples from the IPP Google Hangout covering OAuth
+Samples from the IPP Google Hangout covering OAuth.
+Use the latest IE browser version to test this.

 Before Starting